0xbigz/blog.md/exchange_oracle.md

 2. if the maker cancels this order, they lose 1.1 SOL and its added to the `OP`
 3. if other trader takes it and pays a taker fee, they'll earn (`sqrt(stake)/(sqrt(X+1))`)% of the taker fee, also if this maker has lost SOL by canceling orders previously, LS, they can earn `min(stake/2, LS/2)` back with this fill

+*if orders are partially filled and cancelled. the stake loss only applies to the fraction of the order cancelled.

 observations:
 - this system encourages makers who are confident in their orders being filled to stake and earn a maker rebate.